-Clara sat in her older brother’s truck as they slowly turned into the parking lot of “St. Amber’s Boarding School for Girls”.
-With a sigh, she begins to study the school building, red bricks, and some were now a brown, dull color from aging.
+Clara sat in her older brother’s truck as they slowly turned into the parking lot of ‘St. Amber’s Boarding School for Girls’.
+With a sigh, she begins to study the school building, red bricks as some were now a brown, dull color from aging.
 Two small weeping cherry trees sat on the sides of the main doors.
 Sadly, they were dormant for the season.
 There’s a statue of a woman that stood on top of a fountain.
-All of them were in front of the school.

 “I thought you liked Skittles?
 And besides, I’m going to be wearing nothing but camo no one can see me!” he jokes.
 Clara rubbed her right arm, feeling the long bumpy scars.
 Robert’s going away to boot camp or something all Clara knew it was for the military, with both their mom and dad gone, and no other family members around Clara has to go to boarding school.

-As Clara was about to get out of the truck, he stopped her, “Remember, I won’t be able to talk to you for a few weeks, okay, but I swear to you I’ll call you on your birthday!” he yells.
+As Clara was about to get out of the truck, he stopped her, “Remember, I won’t be able to talk to you for a few weeks, okay, but I swear and promise I’ll call you on your birthday!” he yells.
 She waved him off, smiling, and ran to the school doors.
 “Please don’t be lying to me,” Robert mutters to himself as he pulled away.

-Clara walks down the hall that was a sea of other girls around her age or younger, they all wore the same uniform the orange skirts, red vest or blazer with a white dress shirt underneath.
-A huge bag of red and orange Skittles, she thought, some girls stare at Clara as she wanders by them, holding her bookbag and suitcase tightly in her hands.
-She came to a stop when a bright, happy girl jumped in front of her with a bright white teeth smile.
-“Hi!
+Clara walks down the hall that was a sea of other girls around her age, older or younger, they all wore the same uniform the orange skirts, red vest or blazer with a white dress shirt underneath.
+A huge bag of red and orange Skittles, she thought, some stare at Clara as she wanders by them, holding her bookbag and suitcase tightly in her hands.
+She came to a stop when a bright, happy girl jumped in front of her with a brighter white teeth smile.
+“HI!
 I’m Tiffany!” she greets, Clara smiled at her.

-Well, technically, that wasn’t a lie.
-It’s the truth, but Clara didn’t want to tell Tiffany the other reason, two other girls stood beside Tiffany.
+Two other girls stood beside Tiffany.
 “Wow you really can’t lie, I read that she was sent to the crazy house, didn’t say why but I bet it was for drugs she looks like the type that would use that junk!”
-The one girl laughed Clara’s mind was screaming, h-how did she know that?
+The one girl provokes as she laughs.
+Clara’s mind begins to scream loudly!
+H-how did she know that?

-“I read in her file that she was kicked out of her school for stealing things from her art class.
+“I read in her file that she was kicked out of her school for stealing stuff from her art class.
 It was an Exacto knife and a box cutter.”
-The girl laughed again with the others following her.
-She helps the school office with filing, she reads all the girls’ records and gets dirt on them then gives them to Tiffany who then blacks mail the girls to give her things, and to do whatever she wants.
+The girl laughs again with the other two joining her.
+She helps the school office with filing, she reads all the girls’ records and gets dirt on them then gives all of it to Tiffany, who uses it to blacks mail all the girls in the school to give her things, and to do whatever she wants.

-The first few weeks there, Tiffany and her friends made Clara their whipping girl.
-Clara’s intelligent, so she would generally get A’s or high B’s.
-Unfortunately, one of Tiffany’s friends is in the class with her, so she told Tiff about Clara being smart.
-They would take her work.
-Copy it or would erase Clara’s name and put one of their names.
+The first few weeks at the school, Tiffany and her friends made Clara their whipping girl.
+Clara is intelligent, so she would generally get As or high Bs.
+Unfortunately, one of Tiffany’s friends is in the class with her, and she told Tiff about Clara’s grades.
+They would take her work, copy it, or erase Clara’s name and put one of their names.